acoupi/acoupi/docs/howtoguide/components.md

 # Create Custom Components

-Acoupi comes with a series of pre-defined [**components**](../reference/components.md) that allow the customisation of acoupi [**tasks**](../reference/tasks.md), such as recording audio at specific time of the day or sending messages to a remote server using specific messaging protocols (e.g., MQTT, HTTP).
+_acoupi_ comes with a series of pre-defined [**components**](../reference/components.md) that allow the customisation of _acoupi_ [**tasks**](../reference/tasks.md), such as recording audio at specific time of the day or sending messages to a remote server using specific messaging protocols (e.g., MQTT, HTTP).

 For use cases requiring more specialised behaviour, new custom components can be created.
-There are two different processes to create new compoments.
+There are two different processes to create new components.

 1. Case 1: Create components from pre-built templates
 2. Case 2: Create components from scratch